Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/02_access_specifiers.rst

      - available water, current program stage
      - enable water pump, rotate nozzles
      - switch on/off, set program, open, close

+Many devices of the same purpose will share the same interface but may be constructed differently.
+Another great example of an interface is a power socket.
+Different devices can access the power from the same interface.

 Of course you might have a device that does not match the table above - sometimes it can be quite hard to determine what should be a part of (public) interface and what should be controlled internally.